 Please read submission guidelines first before sending inquiries to the staff advisor.

 How to Submit a Paper to the Berkeley Undergraduate Journal

 First, make sure you are eligible.
-Fill out this form to make sure.
+Fill out this form to make sure (must be signed in using CalNet account to access).
 Only UC Berkeley current undergraduate students and recent graduates are eligible to submit.

 You must submit on our online platform, eScholarship.
 Please scroll down for more information about this procedure.

 Q: When is the deadline for the Fall 2015 issue?

 BUJ: Although we accept papers on a rolling basis, the official submission deadline cut-off for publication in the Fall 2015 issue is September 21st, 2015.